 - Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
 In this Authority, that responsibility rests with the Corporate Director, Finance and Resources. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.

-The statement of accounts was approved at a meeting of the Audit Committee on 29 November 2024.
+The statement of accounts was approved at a meeting of the Audit Committee on (to be confirmed)

-Signed:

-Date: 29 November 2024
+Signed: Date: